 Why Are Only Some Old Cars Considered Classic Cars?

-Reasons why some models become classic cars
+Reasons why select models become valuable classic cars with age

 Most of the time, these in-demand vehicles are luxury or performance models.
-Economy cars might be popular and in-demand, but their production quantity and MSRP don’t contribute to their rarity.
-Plus, low-quality vehicles rarely become classics, unless they’re regarded as a novelty or rare collector’s item.
+Economy cars might be popular and in-demand now, but their widespread availability and MSRP don’t contribute to their long-term appeal or rarity.
+Plus, average-quality models rarely become classics, unless they’re regarded as a novelty or unique collector’s item.

 If you want to ensure you purchase a car that’s destined to increase in value by becoming a classic model, your best bet is to pick a limited-production edition of a luxury or performance model that’s currently popular and has a track record of being in-demand.
 However, there’s no guarantee; predicting what will become a classic is rarely a certainty.